Ingredients that you will need:

 I never made vegetable noodles before, but this recipe came to my mind when I was shopping.
 I haven't had pasta dish in a while so I thought why not to make one.
 And then I remembered that I always wanted to check what's that all fuss about spiral vegetables about, but never had a chance.
 Not to brag, but shopping + cooking experiments went very successfully that day.

-Okay, now an actual recipe:
+Okay, now the actual recipe:

 If you are making your own butternut squash strips, process slices of it through spiralizer and steam them for 10 minutes.
 If you bought already made bnoodles you can either steam them for 10 minutes, or make few cuts in a bag and microwave it for 3.5 minutes.
 I tried both, and there is not that much difference to be honest, so if you live a busy life, don't worry too much and grab the bag in the local shop.